matteocitterio/LSN_Citterio/README.md

 ## Matteo Citterio

-**Plase note** that I used `armadillo` a library for linear algebra and scientific computing with high performance standards.
+**Plase note** that whereever it was helpful, I used `armadillo`.
+Armadillo is a library for linear algebra and scientific computing with high performance standards.
 In every `Makefile` you may find the following flags:
 ```Makefile
 CC = g++
 CFLAGS = -Wall -O3 -std=c++11